-This short documentary is a quiet elegy for way of life, which exists now only in the memories of those who experienced it.
+This short documentary serves as a quiet elegy for way of life, which exists now only in the memories of those who experienced it.
 Bonnie Ammaaq and her family remember it vividly.
-When Bonnie was a little girl, her parents packed up their essentials, bundled her and her younger brother onto a long, fur-lined sled called a qamutik, and left the government-manufactured community of Igloolik to live off the land as had generations of Inuit before them.
-For 11 years their home was not just the small shack called “Outpost Camp” but the entire vast and beautiful territory that lay outside its door.
-For them, the wild open tundra wasn’t just somewhere to live, it was somewhere -- whereas the settlement of Igloolik, with its raucous snowmobiles, flat and snowy landscapes and relative hustle-bustle, is unquestionably nowhere.
+When Bonnie was a little girl, her parents packed up their essentials, bundled her and her younger brother onto a long, fur-lined sled and left the government-manufactured community of Igloolik to live off the land as had generations of Inuit before them.

 20-minute, bilingual film features the personal stories and experiences of diverse immigrants to Canada from all over the world.
 The impressions and reflections shared in the film touch on the themes of Journey, Arrival and Belonging. in Canada is at times moving, funny and thought-provoking and will show you the personal side of the Canadian immigration experience.